 Need for Plants and Good Lignting in Comunity Aquariums

 Light is necessary for the health and growth of all aquarium plants.
-Proper lighting enables the plants to absorb the carbon-dioxide gases the fish breathe out.
+Proper lighting enables the plants to absorb the carbon dioxide gases the fish breathe out.
 Too much light will cause the appearance of microscopic life known as algae.
-Too much light and a type of algae can grow that will turn the water green, too little light and plants suffer, but with the right level of light, some small spots of green algae appear on the service of rocks and sides of a glass aquarium.
-Some algae are desirable, fish nibble on it and it adds to the natural look of a healthy community aquarium.
+Too much light and a type of algae can grow that will turn the water green; too little light and plants suffer; but with the right level of light, some small spots of green algae appear on the surface of rocks and sides of a glass aquarium.
+Some algae are desirable, fish nibble on it, and it adds to the natural look of a healthy community aquarium.

 In general, if an aquarium is near a sunny window, it may only need 5 hours of artificial light per day.
 But in direct sunlight, the algae growth will be out of control, even without any artificial light at all.
 For best results, an aquarium should be placed in an area where sunlight never reaches it directly.
 Artificial lighting should be on for a minimum of 8 hours per day but can stay on 10 to 12 hours if this enables better viewing in the evening for the hobbyist.

 02 of 07

 Incandescent Lighting Is Obsolete and Must Be Replaced for Best Results